aofarrel/vcfToGds/README.md

 All workflow inputs go into one JSON file.
 With that being said, because this is a big pipeline, this README breaks them down in catagory per R script they apply to.

 ## VCF to GDS Conversion
 This script is the main function for converting vcf to gds.
-It uses the [SeqArray](https://www.bioconductor.org/packages/release/bioc/html/SeqArray.html) package in R.
+It uses the [SeqArray](https://www.bioconductor.org/packages/release/bioc/html/SeqArray.html) package in R. Currently, it only runs vcfToGds.R, but implementing other R scripts present in the U of W pipeline is being tested on another branch.

 ### Required Inputs
 * vcf : an *array of vcf files* in vcf, .vcf.bgz, or .vcf.gz format